oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api_frontend/product.md

 Each element of the array is an object with the following properties:

-**url** is a string contains the relative URL of the product.
+**url** is a string that contains the relative URL of the product.

-**localizationId** is a string contains ID of the localization the url is intended for.
+**localizationId** is a string that contains ID of the localization the url is intended for.

 Example of data: **\[{"url": "/en-url", "localizationId": "10"}, {"url": "/fr-url", "localizationId": "11"}\]**